Updated: 7 days ago

 "Don Juan Matus taught the hard line of his lineage: that inner silence must be gained by a consistent pressure of discipline.
 It has to be accrued or stored, bit by bit, second by second.
 In other words, one has to force oneself to be silent, even if it is only for a few seconds.
 According to don Juan, it was common knowledge among sorcerers that if one persists in this, persistence overcomes habit, and thus, it is possible to arrive at a threshold of accrued seconds or minutes, which differs from person to person.
 If the threshold of inner silence is ten minutes for a given individual, for instance, then once this threshold is reached, inner silence happens by itself, of its own accord, so to speak." - Tensegrity

 Don Juan repeatedly stressed to Castaneda that he took himself too seriously, and that it was his own self-importance that stood in the way of true knowledge.
-It was through rigid and persistent discipline that Castaneda was to find his freedom; despite the incessant protests from his mind and habits that rallied against the sentiment.
+It was through rigid and persistent discipline that Castaneda was able to find his freedom; despite the incessant protests from his mind and habits that rallied against the sentiment, every step of the way.
 Inner silence was a state that permitted Castaneda to truly see.

 The Sonoran Desert - the environment in which most of the dialogue between Castaneda and Don Juan took place.